cameocodes/rescue-me/README.md

 - Deciding to not use a logo - I designed some pretty horrible ones before I realised I didn't really need one.
 - I spent about a day trying to get Stripe working.
 It still isn't fully implemented.
 - AWS cancelled my access key due to *unauthorized access*, a.k.a me trying to use it.
+- **Update:** I was an absolute potato and broke the cardinal rule - I forgot to add my .env files to the .gitignore and my S3 secret key ended up on the internet.
+That's why AWS was blocking my access.
+After a hectic hour on the train to class on presentation day trying to get it sorted out I managed to get my app functional an hour before I had to submit.

 ---
 ## Coding